-

 It also reduces risk to your partners.

-- About 5.7 million people have started ART in South Africa.
+About 5.9 million people are on ART in South Africa.

 Even though you will still be living with HIV, you can expect a long and healthy life.